ansys/pyprimemesh/doc/source/user_guide/surfer.rst

 * Import topology-based geometry (SCDOC) files and visualize the model.
 * Surface mesh the topofaces with constant size.

-Sart the PyPrimeMesh client and import the CAD geometry (SCDOC) file:
+Start the PyPrimeMesh client and import the CAD geometry (SCDOC) file:

 .. code:: python